Skip To Content Privacy Page

 Used to treat tumors in the lung, liver, spine, and bones.
 SBRT provides high-dose, pinpointed radiation in fewer sessions with fewer side effects.

-When appropriate, our surgeons use smaller incisions and advanced tools to reduce recovery time and preserve brain function.
+Our surgeons use the smallest possible incision with intraoperative navigation and mapping tools to reduce recovery time and preserve function.

 This site is maintained by the office of Marketing & Communications.
 Copyright © 2025 Southcoast Health System, Inc. All rights reserved.